 “Right this way, sir,” Modjeski replied as he stepped off smartly with Nathan in tow.

-The offices of the Governor of Arizona, Phoenix
+The Offices of the Governor of Arizona, Phoenix

-Leaving the militia compound when she had and going to Phoenix instead was proving to be a mistake, the kind Amy Porter feared would haunt her for a long, long time.
-It was a serious lapse in judgment on her part, made worse by doing what she was told and leaving the annoying little cunt Jan Fields had saddled her with there together with a news crew and satellite truck.
+Amy Porter feared that leaving the militia compound when she had and going to Phoenix instead was proving to be a mistake, the kind that would haunt her for a long, long time.
+It was a serious lapse in judgment on her part, made worse by doing what she was told and leaving the annoying little brat Jan Fields had saddled her with there, together with a news crew and satellite truck.
 As the lead journalist on site, Porter could have insisted on staying where the only story outside of Washington that mattered was.
 She’d done it before and had been right to do so.
-Making those kind of calls, and having the chutzpah to stand by them was what had made her career.
-Not bothering to do so this time, she feared, could just as easily bring it to an ignoble end as word of her faux pas spread within the tight knit and professionally incestuous little world journalists like her lived.
+Making those kinds of calls and having the chutzpah to stand by them was what had made her career.
+Not bothering to do so this time, she feared, could just as easily bring it to an ignoble end as word of her faux pas spread within the tight-knit but professionally incestuous little world where journalists like her lived.

 Determined to make up for this mistake, Porter set out to snag the first one-on-one interview with the governor of Arizona in the aftermath of the decision by the President to send a ranger battalion against Allen Devin’s militia.
 Doing so was not as easy as she had hoped it would be.
-After giving a brief statement to the press shortly after being briefed on the situation, Governor Christopher Burress had locked himself away in his office with a covey of advisors and state officials where they had remained all afternoon, plotting and debating, Porter imagined, over how they were going to extricate themselves from the mess Allen Devin had dropped them in.
+After giving a short statement to the press shortly after being briefed on the situation, Governor Christopher Burress had locked himself away in his office with a covey of advisors and state officials where they had remained all afternoon, plotting and debating, Porter imagined, over how they were going to extricate themselves from the mess Allen Devin had dropped them in.

 Ignoring every effort to shoo her away as well as repeated calls from the local affiliate who wanted to use the news crew she had with her to go with one of their own reporters to assess the sentiment of state legislators and Burress’ political rivals, Porter refused to abandon her quest.
 “Please tell the Governor I would appreciate a moment of his time when it’s convenient,” she repeatedly informed the governor’s executive assistant.
 Efforts to impress the woman by reminding her who she was and making it clear she had every intention of waiting as long as it took to see the governor were for naught.
 When politeness failed to rid herself of the annoying New York journalist by informing her she was wasting her time, Burress’ assistant resorted to sarcasm by looking over to where Porter was seated from time to time and acting as if she were surprised to see her.
 “Oh!” she’d chirp.
 “You’re still here?”

-It wasn’t until early evening that Porter’s persistence was reward.
-When the door to the Burress’ office finally opened and harried officials sallied forth to carry out their governor’s orders, Porter leaped to her feet and made for the open door like a hound that had caught a scent of blood.
+It wasn’t until early evening that Porter’s persistence was rewarded.
+When the door to Burress’ office finally opened and harried officials sallied forth to carry out their governor’s orders, Porter leaped to her feet and made for the open door like a hound that had caught a scent of blood.